MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

-In our project reproducablity is very important, hence we utilize Docker in order to ensure that the application can be run on all devices.
-Hence we created docker images
+In our project, reproducablity is very important, hence we utilize Docker in order to ensure that the application can be run on all devices.
+Hence we created docker images for training and deploying the model.
+Since building docker images are a time consuming task, we mainly build the dockerimages in cloud using a dockerfile and triggers.
+After being build the docker images are run using google cloud Run.
+Link are provided in the following:
+<weblink>*
+<weblink>*
+<weblink>*

+Remove?!:
 For our project we developed several images: one for training on cpu and one for training on gpu and likewise for inference on cpu and gpu.
 Furthermore we have devoloped images for deployment on cloud.
 For example to run the training docker image: `docker run trainer:latest`.
 Link to docker file: <weblink>*

 ### Question 16